slsfi/digital-edition-tools-ionic5/README.md

 ### Components - grids
 A collection of data-grid components for viewing and editing data.

+### Components - landing-page
+Useras are directed to this page after a successfull login.

 ### Guards
 For making sure access restrictions apply in app-routing.module.ts.